Personal Statement Examples

 Bivea management considered introducing private-label skin care products to lower the cost of entering the targeted markets.
 According to a case study, this intervention allowed the company to create pre-made formulations that retailers could put their labels on and sell under their brand.
 As a result, the alternative enabled local retailers to lower the high cost and time investment associated with creating their formulas from scratch.
 Besides, Bivea lowered the operational price related to legal and taxation policies in different countries.

 The private-label skin care products enabled the company to create a stable and reliable network of local retailers.
 For instance, the organization successfully attracted local companies in skin and personal care products.
-In this case, the visual and verbal messaging promotion technique successfully attracted and maintained a stable network of retailers.
+In turn, the visual and verbal messaging promotion technique successfully attracted and maintained a stable network of retailers.
 However, this marketing approach hindered the company from establishing its brand effectively.

 Although Bivea succeeded in creating a reliable network of retailers, alternative approaches would assist the institution in selling its brand to local consumers.
 For example, the management would launch online-based marketing strategies to reach younger consumers through various social media platforms.
 This intervention would allow the company to attract a new segment of customers and establish a strong brand in the Asian market.
 The new marketing strategy would enable the company to understand the unique needs of young consumers.
 The resulting evidence would help Bivea to diversify its products to meet the needs of the new customer segment.
 From a case study, other benefits include an added competitive advantage as Bevia promotes its brand in the Asian market.

-Example of a Good Business Case Study
+Example of a Business Case Study

 In a business case study scenario, a company ABC experienced stiff competition from upcoming organizations due to inefficient operational systems.
 ABC was a cosmetic company that focused on producing and distributing beauty products.
 The company relied on a conventional operating model that remained unchanged over the last decade.
 The management disregarded the need to embrace change or adopt technology-based solutions.
 However, such practices exposed the company to stiff competition from emerging cosmetic firms that embraced innovative solutions, like intelligent machines, advanced analytics, and digital connectivity.
 The company recorded a drop in overall revenue in the previous financial year.